ayoubAnbara/angular-spring-interview-notes/README.md

 ex: ngStyle, ngClass,
 # Observable vs Promise:
 https://www.youtube.com/watch?v=O5poq2onluI&ab_channel=NgMorocco<br>
-Promise is Eager but Observable s Lazy.
+Promise is Eager but Observable s Lazy (​lazy a la demande).
 Promise is asynchron

 Naming conventions for observables: $ suffix is used to indicate that the variable is an Observable.